snakamura/log/2025/7/existential_universal4.md

 # A parameter type is existential, a return type is universal, part 4

 We saw an adjunction of `SomeF` and `Const` in [the part 1](../6/existential_universal1.html), and an adjunction of `Const` and `AnyF` in [the part 2](../6/existential_universal2.html).
-They're called an adjoint triple and denoted as `SomeF -| Const -| AnyF`.
+They're called an adjoint triple and denoted as $SomeF \dashv Const \dashv AnyF$.
 Let's express them as code in Haskell.

 We'll use two categories.
-First category is `Hask` where objects are types and morphisms are functions.
-The second category is `Hask^Hask` where objects are endofunctors in `Hask` and morphisms are natural transformations.
+First category is $Hask$ where objects are types and morphisms are functions.
+The second category is $Hask^{Hask}$ where objects are endofunctors in $Hask$ and morphisms are natural transformations.

-First, let's define some types to express endofunctors in `Hask` and natural transformations.
+First, let's define some types to express endofunctors in $Hask$ and natural transformations.

 ```
 type FunctorType :: Type